Blog

 9. Has the worker made a significant investment in tools, equipment or facilities?

-If the worker uses your tools, equipment and facilities, this implies an employer-employee relationship.
-An independent contractor often has a significant investment in equipment, tools and materials he/she uses in working for someone else.
-And if the worker has his/her own business location (such as an office) from which he/she performs the work, that is a strong indicator that he/she is an independent contractor.
+If the worker has their own business location (such as an office) from which they perform the work, that is a strong indicator that they are an independent contractor.
 However, in many occupations, such as construction, workers have significant investment in the tools and equipment they use and are still considered to be employees.
 A significant investment is not a required factor for independent contractor status, as some types of work do not require large expenditures.

 10. Does the worker incur a risk of loss from the results of the services rendered?